August is Spinal Muscular Atrophy Awareness Month

 These types of SMA are listed on the SSA’s compassionate allowances list, meaning a person diagnosed with this disease will receive expedited disability benefits within weeks.

 Less severe types of SMA such as Type 2, 3 and 4 are not listed on the compassionate allowances list, but applicants may receive SSD if their symptoms are so severe they cannot work.

 If you file for SSD benefits for SMA, it is imperative that you document your disability.
 Provide medical evidence such as physician’s notes, medical records, number of hospital visits and results of tests.

 Tell your doctor if you suffer from non-exertional limitations such as:

 - Inability to focus due to extreme pain or fatigue

 In addition to medical evidence, also obtain written statements from family and friends who are aware of your physical disabilities and include them with your application.

 If you have been diagnosed with spinal muscular atrophy, our disability attorneys are available to help you apply for SSD benefits or file an appeal for denied benefits.
-Contact our disability lawyers today for a free legal consultation.
+Contact a Social Security disability lawyer in Phoenix today for a free legal consultation.